 The color of blood in the stool often depends primarily on the location of the bleeding in the gastrointestinal tract.
 Generally, the closer the bleeding site is to the anus, the brighter red the blood will be.
 Thus, bleeding from the anus, rectum, and the sigmoid colon tends to be bright red, whereas bleeding from the transverse colon and the right colon tends to be dark red or maroon-colored.
 With bleeding from the upper GI tract and depending on how long the blood remains in the stomach and small intestine, the color in the stool will change from bright red, to maroon, to black.
-If blood in the stool is red or maroon, it commonly is referred to as rectal bleeding.
+Blood in the stool that is red or maroon, it is most commonly is referred to as rectal bleeding.

 Bleeding that occurs from the stomach and duodenum frequently is black, "tarry" (sticky), and foul smelling.
 The black, smelly and tarry stool is called melena.
 Melena mostly occurs when the bleeding is in the stomach where the blood is exposed to acid or is in the small intestine for a prolonged amount of time; however, melena also may occur with bleeding from the colon if the transit of the blood through the colon is slow, and there is enough time for the intestinal bacteria to break the blood down into chemicals (hematin) that are black.

 Blood from the sigmoid colon, rectum and anus usually does not stay in the colon long enough for the bacteria to turn it black.
 Rarely, massive bleeding from the right colon, from the small intestine, or from ulcers of the stomach or duodenum can cause rapid transit of the blood through the gastrointestinal tract and result in bright red rectal bleeding.
 In these situations, the blood is moving through the colon so rapidly that there is not enough time for the bacteria to turn the blood darker or black.

 Occult gastrointestinal bleeding